-Grounded in strong didactic courses, DPT students spend approximately half of their required hours in class/lab and the other half in a clinical setting.
-Combined with Team-Based Learning (TBL), DPT students can establish stronger cohesion, better learning, and more inter-professional connections with their colleagues in the medical school, physician assistant program, and School of Nursing.
+Grounded in a strong didactic curriculum, DPT students spend approximately half of their required hours in class/lab and the other half in a clinical setting.
+Combined with Team-Based Learning (TBL), DPT students can establish stronger cohesion, better learning, and more inter-professional connections with their colleagues in the medical school, physician assistant program, and nursing school.

 STEPs® and Internships

 Clinical STEPs® (Student Team Experience in Practice) allows students to work in the same clinic for one or two weeks—three sessions during the program's first year and one session during year two—under the direction of a trained and skilled clinician.
 Additionally, three terminal clinical experiences during the third year give students the opportunity to work in a variety of clinical settings.
 Duke's faculty and staff make sure that there are strong connections to these carefully selected training sites.

 Our faculty play a leading role in changing and advancing the physical therapy practice, offering students the opportunity to get involved in a myriad of innovative initiatives.
 Our students work directly with faculty on research and often present research posters at local and national conferences.
 Through these collaborations, students learn to become skilled, evidence-based practitioners.